CodeOTR/strike/README.md

 ## Issue an Invoice
 The only thing *required* to issue an invoice is an InvoiceAmount (which includes the quantity and type of currency being requested).
 All other fields are optional.

+Both of the following methods will return the generated Invoice.

 ### Issue an Invoice for Yourself
 ```dart
 await strike.issueInvoice(